-Moved by Board Member Weigt-Bienzle Seconded by Board Member Carter
+Moved by Board Member Dufour Seconded by Board Member Weigt-Bienzle

-(DB20-10-003) That the presentation by Gerard Rood be received and that the Report for the North Rear Road Drain South Side (New Bridge for Grondin), Geographic Township of Colchester North, Town of Essex, County of Essex, Project
+(DB20-11-003)That the assessments contained in the report for the North Rear Road Drain South Side: New Bridge for Grondin, Geographic Township of Colchester North Project REI2020D010, Town of Essex, County of Essex, as prepared by Gerard Rood, Professional Engineer, Rood Engineering Inc. dated September 24th, 2020, be confirmed as presented.